leatham22/Friend-convenient-meetup/README.md

 3. Calculate optimal meeting points
 4. Display the results along with alternative options, sorted by total travel time

 ## Future Improvements

 - Handle other modes of transport (cycle and bus) to make project more complete.
 - Create a more granular node system where each station-line pair is treated as a distinct node (eg Kings X Northern and Piccadilly Line = two separate nodes).
 This will make the transfer times between lines far more accurate.
 - Once final station is found, output a visualisation using NetworkX that shows how each person arrives to the location along the graph path edge by edge.
 As nodes (stations) in graph have coordinate attributes, this will be accurate and a fun visual for UX.
+- Write validation scripts that sits between each step of the graph creation process, this will make sure external users can be sure the graph they created is corrrect.
-- Re-implement the deprecated sync script with our current structure so that we can guarentee up-to-date data each time the tool is run.
+- Re-implement the deprecated sync script with our current structure so that we can guarantee up-to-date data each time the tool is run.
+- Build a basic web front-end to allow users to interact with the tool through a browser rather than the terminal.

 ## Example Terminal Outputs

 Note: Full logs are printed to the terminal for debugging purposes, including API responses and journey resolution steps.
-The below only shows initial output indicating when API key and Graph loaded correctly, and a portion of example final results.
+The below only shows initial output indicating when API key and Graph loaded correctly, and final results.

-### Example Correct initialisation
+### Example Output: initialisation
 ```
 Using TfL API key from environment variable.